itsmeuttu/itsmeuttu/README.md

 # Welcome to Uttam's GitHub! 👋

 Hello!
+I'm Uttam, A chemistry student with a passion for programming, blending the precision of science with the creativity of coding.

-I'm Uttam, and I love sharing my knowledge on various subjects.
+and I love sharing my knowledge on various subjects.
 Here you'll find a collection of my notes, projects, and books covering chemistry, mathematics, coding, and more.

 ## About Me

-- 💡 Exploring the wonders of chemistry, diving into the depths of mathematics, and crafting elegant code.
+- 💡 Exploring the wonders of chemistry, diving into the depths of mathematics, and crafting disocrd bots.
 - 🌱 Constantly learning and growing in the world of science and technology.